hannahnmcdonald/hannahnmcdonald/README.md

 👩🏼‍💻 I am a full stack web developer with a passion for UX/UI.

-🕵🏼‍♀️ I am looking for a Junior Web Developer Position in the Atlanta area.
+🕵🏼‍♀️ I am looking for a Web Developer Position in the Atlanta area.

 🙋🏼 I am open to collaboration on projects.